Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/prereqs_overview/preinstall_win.md

 For Windows versions that support UAC, Windows Vista, Windows Server 2008, Windows 7, Windows Server 2008 R2, and Windows 2012, you must disable the UAC when using {{< TransferCFT/PrimaryCGorUM  >}} to apply patches, service packs or upgrades for Transfer CFT.

 1. From the **Start** menu, type UAC and click to search.
-1. In the User Control Account settings pop- up window, set the slider to **Never Notify**.
+1. In the User Control Account settings pop-up window, set the slider to **Never Notify**.
 1. Click **OK**.
 1. Reboot to make the change effective.